 When flying, federal law applies whether you leave your state or not.
 Therefore, it’s important to ensure you’re following all the rules to avoid legal trouble.
-The Transport Security Administration (TSA) is the organization in responsible for preventing passengers from taking banned goods on planes.
+The Transport Security Administration (TSA) is the organization responsible for preventing passengers from taking banned goods on planes.

 The TSA’s main focus is aviation security, and they are primarily looking for weapons and explosives.
 In fact, the organization says that it does not actively search for drugs.
 However, if an illicit substance is discovered during screening, they can turn it over to law enforcement officials.